inngest/inngest-browser/README.md

 That's it - you're now sending events from the browser.

-> ⚠️ - **NOTE** - You should add an allow list for your events in the Inngest Cloud dashboard so
+> ⚠️ - **NOTE** - You should add an allow list for your events in the Inngest Cloud dashboard as to prevent anyone from sending event data that doesn't match that list.
+This is useful to prevent abuse or spam.

 ## Development